mtyt/classevy/README.md

 then probably something went wrong in the linking of the Jupyter kernel to the virtual environment.
 I recommend to repeat the 3 steps above and make sure to check the path of `jupyter`.

+# Instructions to run web-app in Docker
+I've created a kind-of user version in a web-app using Flask, which can be run in a docker container.
+In order to run this, make sure to have [Docker](https://www.docker.com/) installed.
+I'm providing instructions here on how to run it from a command line, but I'm sure there are other ways:

+    $ docker build --tag classevy .
+    $ docker run -it -p 8000:8000 classevy

+Then in your browser, if you go to `http://127.0.0.1:8000/`, the web-app should show.
+Note that this is very experimental and I can not guarantee that it will work!

+# Even more experimental: web-app in the cloud
+I've somehow managed to get this docker container onto Azure cloud and it's running here:
+[classevy.azurewebsites.net](https://classevy.azurewebsites.net).
+But again, no guarantees here that it will work and I would not recommend putting actual real student information there because I have no idea how secure your data will be (probably not very!)
+If this turns out to be useful for people, I might continue working on it, but as they say here, I really haven't eaten much cheese of this kind of stuff.

 ## Feedback
 This project can be found on [GitHub](https://github.com/mtyt/classevy).